Buckthorn: How can a shrub be so harmful?

 Followup

 If you follow the steps listed above, the chances for successful buckthorn removal are high.
 However, because each buckthorn berry contains up to four seeds, seedlings may reappear despite your vigilance.
 It's best to revisit the site to check for seedlings.
-More important, many invaded sites need help to recover the naitve plant community.
+More important, many invaded sites need help to recover the native plant community.
 Seeding and planting can be especially helpful in the year after buckthorn removal in order to compete with new seedlings and to help restore viable habitat for wildlife.
+Even seeding with a simple native grass mix can do the trick.

 It takes some effort, but persistence pays off.
 Many FMR restoration sites, including the beautiful oak savanna in the Mississippi Gorge Regional Park (a River Gorge Stewards site), were once buckthorn thickets and now provide excellent habitat and help improve water quality throughout the watershed!